bialet/bialet/README.md

 ')
 ```

-Bialet is a full-stack web framework that integrates the object-oriented [Wren language](https://wren.io) with a single HTTP server and a built-in database, creating a unified environment for web development
+Bialet is a full-stack web framework that integrates the object-oriented [Wren language](https://wren.io) with a single HTTP server and a built-in SQLite database, creating a unified environment for web development

 ## Quickstart